gerardoezequiel/Harnessing-the-Power-of-Geospatial-Analytics-for-Strategic-Hotel-Site-Selection-in-Madrid/README.md

 **Points of Interest**: Points of interest data, sourced from the [OpenStreetMap Nodes via the CARTO Data Observatory](https://clausa.app.carto.com/data/observatory/openstreetmap/subscriptions/osm_nodes_205a5f56), provides information about key attractions in Madrid.
 This includes cultural heritage sites, performing arts venues, gastronomical hotspots, and other attractions that draw tourists to the city.
 The proximity of a hotel to these points of interest can significantly influence its attractiveness to potential guests.

-**Demographic and Building Data**: To further enrich our analysis, we incorporated demographic data and building data from the CARTO Data Observatory.
+**Pedestrian and Building Data**: To further enrich our analysis, we incorporated pedestrian data and building data from the CARTO Data Observatory.
 The demographic data, including age and income information, helped us understand the socio-economic landscape of different areas in Madrid.
 The building data, sourced from the [CARTO demo tables](https://clausa.app.carto.com/data/explorer/carto_dw/carto-demo-data/demo_tables/inspire_buildings_madrid), provided insights into the physical landscape of the city, which could influence the feasibility of establishing a new hotel in certain locations.

 #### 2.1.2 Preprocessing
-Both the pedestrian and accommodations data were processed in a [Colab Python notebook](https://colab.research.google.com/drive/1YSLiIRLenV-iwKi4YFTwBYeW-v8SAJUx?usp=sharing).
+To ensure the data was in an optimal state for analysis, both the pedestrian and accommodation data underwent thorough preprocessing steps in a [Colab Python notebook](https://colab.research.google.com/drive/1YSLiIRLenV-iwKi4YFTwBYeW-v8SAJUx?usp=sharing).

 The pedestrian data was cleaned, standardized, timestamps were created, missing values were handled, and geospatial points were generated.
 For the accommodations data, relevant information was extracted, incomplete entries were removed, star ratings were converted to numerical format, and hotel brands were classified using internet research for competitor analysis.
 The remaining datasets, including pedestrian data, building data, and OpenStreetMap Nodes for points of interest, were processed using Google's BigQuery.
 This powerful tool allowed us to handle large volumes of data efficiently, performing operations such as filtering, aggregation, and spatial joins.
 The processed data was then integrated into our analysis, providing a more comprehensive view of Madrid's tourism landscape.

 In addition to utilising BigQuery, we incorporated workflows, a newly introduced tool within the Carto Platform, to preprocess our base data specifically for the study area.
 These workflows proved instrumental in managing the intricacies of data processing tasks associated with the study area.
 By effectively utilising workflows, we streamlined the data preparation process, ensuring that the data was in an optimal state for further analysis.

   <img src="https://i.ibb.co/GQ5JTKZ/Screenshot-2023-07-05-at-05-49-09-2x.png" alt="Workflow study">
 <figcaption><small><strong>Workflow 1.</strong> Creation of study area and spatial indexes and area and centroid calculation operations.</small></figcaption>

+Furthermore, we introduced workflows, a newly introduced tool within the Carto Platform, to streamline the data preparation process specifically for the study area.
 The workflows played a crucial role in managing the various data processing tasks related to our study area.
 By leveraging the capabilities of these workflows, we were able to streamline the preprocessing of our base data, particularly for the map creation.
 This included handling data extraction, transformation, and loading operations in a systematic and organised manner.

 By incorporating workflows into our data processing pipeline, we achieved enhanced efficiency and reproducibility.
 The workflows provided a structured framework for executing tasks, enabling us to maintain consistency and accuracy throughout the process.
 This systematic approach not only saved time but also ensured that our data was processed consistently and reliably.

 Given the constraints of data availability, our study area was carefully selected to maximise the insights derived from the available pedestrian traffic data.
-This data, despite its high level of granularity, was restricted to the central area of Madrid, specifically within the boundaries of the m-30 motorway network.
+This data, despite its high level of granularity, was restricted to the central area of Madrid, specifically within the boundaries of the M-30 motorway network.
 Consequently, we focused our analysis within this defined study area, which spans an approximate area of 37.72 km2 and 2439 h3 cells resolution 10.
 This deliberate choice allowed us to concentrate our efforts on a specific and meaningful subset of Madrid's tourism landscape, enabling us to gain a deeper understanding of the dynamics within this region.

 To extract relevant points of interest (POIs) from OpenStreetMap (OSM) for visualization and analysis, we used a SQL query.
 The query selected POIs based on specific tags, such as museums, attractions, theatres, restaurants, cafes, parks, and gardens.
 The retrieved data included the name and geographical coordinates (latitude and longitude) of each POI.

-This information was categorized into different groups, such as patrimony/monuments/museums, theatre/arts, gastronomy, and leisure.
+The points of interest data has been categorized into four main categories: "patrimony, museum and monuments", "theatre and arts", "gastronomy", and "leisure."
+This categorization allows for a clearer understanding of the different types of attractions and amenities available in Madrid.

 <div class="code-block">
   <pre>